Submittal Tracking Software: How to Stop Losing Track of Approvals

 Meanwhile, the MEP contractor is still on the phone waiting for an answer that affects their schedule for next week.

-This happens on every project.
+This happens on every construction project.
 Submittals go out.
 Reviews happen somewhere in the cloud of email threads and file shares.
-Nobody knows the current status.
+Nobody knows the current submittal status.
 Contractors miss deadlines because they're waiting on approvals they thought happened weeks ago.

-Submittal tracking software exists to fix exactly this problem.
+Construction submittal software exists to fix exactly this problem.
 Let's talk about what it actually does and whether you need it.

-What Submittal Tracking Software Actually Does
+What Construction Submittal Software Actually Does

-- The system automatically routes submittals to the right reviewers – You set up the workflow once.
+The system automatically routes submittals to the right reviewers.
+You set up the workflow once.
 General contractor reviews first, then architect, then structural engineer if needed.
 The system handles it without you manually forwarding emails.

-- Approvals are documented and searchable – Six months from now when you need to verify what was actually approved, you can find it in thirty seconds instead of thirty minutes.
+Approvals are documented and searchable.
+Six months from now when you need to verify what was actually approved, you can find it in thirty seconds instead of thirty minutes.

 The workflow is simple: submit, review, approve or revise, track.
 But doing this manually across dozens of submittals and multiple reviewers turns into chaos fast.